 (1) the organisational structure and the distribution of responsibilities to the FMA’s organisational units (Distribution of Responsibilities);

 (2) the FMA’s regulation on representation.

-The Rules of Procedure of the FMA can be found in German.
+The FMA’s Rules of Procedure of the FMA are available in in German.

-Pursuant to the legal provisions in the Financial Market Authority Act the Austrian Financial Market Authority is made up of the Executive Board and the Supervisory Board.
+Pursuant to the legal provisions in the Financial Market Authority Act, the Austrian Financial Market Authority’s bodies consist of the Executive Board and the Supervisory Board.
 The Supervisory Board consists of eight members, who like the Executive Directors are appointed by the Minister of Finance and the Oesterreichische Nationalbank.
-The Austrian Economic Chambers (WKO) makes suggestions for two additional co-opted members.
+The Austrian Economic Chambers (WKO) proposed two additional co-opted members.
 The Supervisory Board oversees the management of the FMA; for certain undertakings the approval of the Supervisory Board is required.

 Chairman: Alfred LEJSEK, Federal Ministry of Finance

-Vice-Chairman: Ewald NOWOTNY, Governor of the Oesterreichische Nationalbank
+Vice-Chairman: Robert HOLZMANN, Governor of the Oesterreichische Nationalbank

 - Gottfried HABER, Vice Governor, Oesterreichische Nationalbank